clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 bash /<path>/PKITS_P384_NON_DEFAULT_longterm.sh
 ```

-The following Python code (provided as GSTPScriptRunner.py) can be used to run the scripts listed above with logs moved in between each script.
+The following Python code (provided as GSTPScriptRunner.py) can be used to run the scripts listed above with logs moved in between each script:

 ```
 import glob2